Thursday, October 31, 2024

 Click on the image for a larger version

-In Part 1 I laid out the requirements of the ИН-13-based neon bar-graph VSWR/power meter.
+In Part 1 (link) I laid out the requirements of the ИН-13-based neon bar-graph VSWR/power meter.
 Admittedly, this is a "buy cool, old tech and figure out what project might use it" scenario - but having one tube always showing the forward power and the other tube showing either reverse power of calculated VSWR was the goal.

 In the previous installment we talked about how to generate the high voltage (130 volts or so) for the bar-graph neons, the means to drive precise amounts of current through the tubes using precision current sink circuits, and the "Tandem" coupler to detect forward and reflected power.